Meditation can be safely and beneficially adopted by most people. But sometimes, it might not be the best course for us.

-Meditation can be extremely helpful for most people in improving their emotional, as well as physical health.
-But the practice is not suitable for people suffering with schizophrenia or who are going through a psychotic episode.
+Mostly people experience an improvement in their mental, emotional and physical health.
+However, the practice is not suitable for people suffering with schizophrenia or who are going through a psychotic episode.

 New evidence is also coming to light that suggests that, while uncommon, meditation can trigger negative experiences in people with no history of mental illness.
 This is not to cause alarm, but it is important for all meditators, or those considering taking up the practice, to be aware of.